-The latest processors are designed to accelerate performance across the fastest-growing workloads in artificial intelligence (AI), data analytics, networking, storage, and high-performance computing (HPC).
+The latest processors are designed to accelerate performance across the fastestgrowing workloads in artificial intelligence (AI), data analytics, networking, storage, and high-performance computing (HPC).

 These processors incorporate the highest number of built-in accelerators.
-Built-in acceleration is an alternative, more efficient way to achieve higher performance than
+Built-in acceleration is an alternative, more efficient way to achieve higher performance than growing the CPU core count.

-&lt;sup>34 DDR5 Memory Standard: An introduction to the next generation of DRAM module technology - Kingston Technology growing the CPU core count.
 With built-in accelerators and software optimizations, processors have been shown to deliver leading performance per watt on targeted real-world workloads.
-This can result in more efficient CPU utilization, lower electricity consumption.
+This can result in more efficient CPU utilization, lower electricity consumption37.
+However, it should be noted that built-in accelerators are not yet included in the SERT methodology.
+They are a side processor that performs more work, which is offloaded to it, which the CPU core cannot handle.